DebarghaSamanta/THE-AI-MAVERICKS/README.md

 ## Usage

 - **Supply Prediction**: Navigate to the "📦 Predict Supplies" tab to enter disaster details and predict the necessary supplies.
-- **Route Planner**: Navigate to the "🗺️ Plan Delivery Route" tab to enter start and end locations, and the tool will generate an optimized route using Google Maps API.
+- **Route Planner**: Navigate to the "🗺️ Plan Delivery Route" tab to enter start and end locations, and the tool will generate an optimized route using the Google Maps API.

 ## Contributing